A reader is angry at his Internet-unsafe fiancee.

 Here’s the thing, though: Over the holidays, she got hacked.
 Her identity got stolen.
 And I just learned it’s happened, like, four or five times before!
 It’s her fault, too.
 Her passwords are all, “me123” (with “me” being her name).
 She uses public wifi in coffee bars to pay her bills, and she clicks on attachments in her email even when they’re from people she doesn’t know.

-She’s lost hundreds of dollars in these past thefts and says she’s gonna change.
+She’s lost hundreds of dollars in these hacks and says she’s gonna change.
 But she still hasn’t changed a single password.
-I’m afraid of getting married and spending lots of time and money dealing with this stuff.
+I’m afraid to marry and spend lots of time and money dealing with this stuff.
 What can I do to make her understand?
 This is really bugging me, because it’s such an easy thing to fix but she won’t do it, not even for me and our future.

 — Juan in Arizona